ONGOING INVESTIGATION ALERT: S - GuruFocus.com

-NEW YORK, July 25, 2022 (GLOBE NEWSWIRE) -- Scott+Scott Attorneys at Law LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is investigating whether Dingdong (Cayman) Ltd (“Dingdong” or the “Company”) (: DDL) and certain members of its management team violated federal securities laws.
+Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is investigating whether Dingdong (Cayman) Ltd (“Dingdong” or the “Company”) (NYSE: DDL) and certain members of its management team violated federal securities laws.
 If you purchased Dingdong securities pursuant and/or traceable to Dingdong’s Initial Public Offering (“IPO”) in June 2021, and lost money, you are encouraged to contact Jonathan Zimmerman at (888) 398-9312 for more information.

 Dingdong’s IPO was priced at $23.50 per American Depository Share (“ADS”).
 On June 28, 2022, Dingdong’s ADSs closed at $5.47, representing a loss of 76.7%.